 A ‘month’ means a calendar month, beginning on a date and finishing immediately before the corresponding date in the next month.

-Where an employer opts to pay the applicable notice period instead of giving the employee formal notice, the employee’s period of employment will usually cease immediately.
+If you decide to pay the applicable notice period instead of giving the employee formal notice, the employee’s period of employment will usually cease immediately.

 A probationary employee still has certain rights

 The existence of minimum employment periods doesn’t give you a completely unfettered right to terminate an employee during their probation.
 There are a range of claims, other than unfair dismissal, which a former employee may be able to make irrespective of their length of service.

 For example, an employee is not required to have completed any minimum period of employment in order to lodge a claim under the general protection provisions under the FWA.
 In short, if they’re on probation an employee is still protected from unlawful action being taken in relation to the exercise of workplace rights, engaging in industrial activities, and discrimination in the workplace.